 - Recommendation: try a different section of the class.
 If all non-reserved seats are taken, you have the option to waitlist the course and add a different class in the meantime.

 - Recommendation: enroll in the pre/co-requisite first.
 If the course is a co-requisite, you should be able to add the original class after enrolling in the co-requisite.

 - You completed a pre/co-requisite with a course substitution

-Fill out the Change of Graduation Form and email it to email@example.com.
-A $10 fee will be charged to your student account.
-It is important that you apply for graduation or change your graduation date before class registration begins, otherwise you will not have a registration date.
+If the change is deemed necessary, it is important that you change your graduation date before class registration begins, otherwise you will not have a registration date assigned for future terms.

 We recommend doing the following things before deciding to visit an Academic Advisor:

 - Review your Academic Requirements Report (through the Student Center on sso.csulb.edu) and take note of what courses you still need to complete (red square)